 You are going to want to try this new mule drink.
-This weekend, my husband and I decided to spice up our usual Moscow Mule recipe and make a refreshing cucumber and mint mule drink.
-We have come to love this cold, refreshing, copper-mugged drink, and although we were hesitant to tamper with perfection–we decided to branch out of our comfort zone!
-Using ingredients from our garden we came up with this Moscow Mule variation.
+This weekend, my husband and I decided to spice up our classic Moscow Mule recipe and make a refreshing cucumber and mint mule.

 Mule Drink – The Perfect Summer Cocktail

 Our garden is producing a bounty of both cucumbers and mint–both of which I find very refreshing in other summer recipes, so I was excited about the possibilities!
 Cucumber and mint might not be the normal Moscow mule ingredients but make a great Moscow Mule variation.
-My husband loves a Moscow Mule and didn’t think that he would like a vegetable in his favorite cocktail, but being the good sport that he is, he was willing to give this mule drink a try!
+My husband loves a Moscow Mule and didn’t think that he would like a vegetable in his favorite cocktail, but being the good sport that he is, he was willing to give this cucumber mule drink a try!